HistoryThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

-Occurring in healthy people aged 10-35 years.
+Occurring in healthy individuals between the ages of 10-35 years (Leung AKC et al. 2021).
 Occurrence of pityriasis rosea in children <10 years of age is uncommon.
-Females seem to be preferentially affected (m:w = 1:2).
-Worldwide equally occurring.
+Females appear to be preferentially affected (m:w = 1:2).
+Equal occurrence worldwide.
 Endemic occurrence possible especially in spring and autumn.

 LocalizationThis section has been translated automatically.